 You can also change the way segments are sorted with the SORT BY menu.
 If you choose to sort by Net Promoter Score (NPS), extra information will be added to the chart.
 Keep in mind that the blue bars will still show observed frequency.

-When drilling down into a saved query on the dashboard, the field segmentation chart shows an additional value, Expected Frequency.
+When drilling down into a saved query like "In Flight Entertainment" on the dashboard, the field segmentation chart shows an additional value, Expected Frequency.

 The expected frequency, depicted by the small vertical lines on each segment's row, is calculated as follows: "Economy Class" occurs in approximately 2/3 of all records in the whole dataset, therefore, we expect it to occur in about 2/3 of the records for our selected saved query.
 This is its expected frequency.

 The real power of this chart comes to life when comparing the observed and expected frequencies.
 As they diverge from each other it indicates a potential relationship between a saved query and a segment.

 In the above example we can see our saved query about "In Flight Entertainment" is mentioned significantly more by "Economy Class" respondents than expected.
 Conversely, we see the opposite with "Business Class" respondents.
 For more information, you can hover over a segment's row to show a contextual tooltip.